-19At the point where it crosses the state line the trail is approximate two and three-quarter miles east of the point where Highway 385-287, running between Springfield, Colorado and Boise City, Oklahoma crosses the state line.
+$^{20}$ At the point where it crosses the state line the trail is approximately two and three-fourths miles east of the point where Highway 385-287, running between Spring-field, Colorado and Boise City, Oklahoma crosses the state line.
 This is on the present Strong Ranch in Cimarron County, Oklahoma.
 In Oklahoma the terrain continues very rough as the trail moves toward the Cimarron River.

-20The base line for surveying changes when crossing into Oklahoma.
+$^{21}$ The base line for surveying changes when crossing into Oklahoma.
 The southern boundary of the panhandle is used to measure to the north.
 Also, the west boundary serves as a meridian line (known as the Cimarron Meridian) for measurement to the east.

-$^{^{21}}$ At this point the trail is approximately three-quarters of a mile east of present Highway 3-287 and running parallel to it in a north-south fashion.
+$^{22}$ At this point the trail is approximately three-quarters of a mile east of present Highway 3-287 and running parallel to it in a north-south fashion.